 Chickens must be licensed annually at a cost of $50.

-All bites must be reported to Animal Control or the Johnson County Sheriff's Office immediately.
-The animal involved must be surrendered to Animal Control or the Sheriff’s Office for a quarantine period.
-The owner must also provide proof of current rabies vaccination.
+All bites must be reported to Animal Control or the Sheriff's Department immediately.
+Any owner of an animal that has bit must also surrender their pet for a quarantine period and show proof of current rabies vaccination.

 All animals must be secured by leash or lead unless the animal is on the owner's property.
 Edgerton does have an off-leash dog park in Martin Creek Park.